Haakaa Breast Pump: A Mom’s Breast Friend

 If you’re a nursing mom, you know the struggle of nursing your baby on one side, only to have your milk let down on the other side.
 If you’ve ever thought to yourself, “Wow, I wish there was a way I could stop wasting milk on the other side!” then prepare to have your mind blown by the Haaka.

-The Haakaa Breast Pump is an alternative to using a manual or electric breast pump.
-The Haakaa is an inexpensive option for breastfeeding moms.
+The Haakaa Breast Pump is a simple, inexpensive alternative to using a manual or electric breast pump and you can use it to effortlessly collect milk on the opposite breast from where you are nursing.
 The Haakaa is a silicone device that has a place to put your breast and you all you have to do is squeeze the bottom area, which applies a gentle suction that collects the expressed milk.
 The Haakaa is simple but so useful that I think all breastfeeding mothers should have one.